 Yes, there are different guidelines for endurance jumping versus high-intensity intervals because they cater to distinct training goals and physiological demands.

-For endurance jumping, which typically involves lower intensity but sustained efforts over a longer duration, the focus is on building stamina and muscle endurance.
-The guidelines for this type of training may include longer sets with lower repetitions, allowing for longer rest periods to recover adequately while maintaining a steady heart rate.
+Endurance jumping is lower intensity but sustained over a longer duration.
+The focus is on building stamina and muscle endurance.
+The training guidelines may include longer sets with lower reps.
+They allow for longer rest periods to recover while keeping a steady heart rate.

-On the other hand, high-intensity intervals involve short bursts of effort followed by brief recovery periods.
-This type of training is aimed at improving power, speed, and anaerobic capacity.
-The guidelines often include shorter intervals with higher repetitions, and the work periods are usually much more intense, pushing you close to your maximum effort.
+High-intensity intervals involve short bursts of effort, then brief recoveries.
+This type of training aims to improve power, speed, and anaerobic capacity.
+The guidelines often include shorter intervals with higher repetitions.
+The work periods are usually much more intense, pushing you close to your max effort.

 In summary, while both types of training can be beneficial, the guidelines differ significantly in terms of intensity, duration, and rest intervals based on your specific fitness goals.
 Adjusting your training approach according to these differences can help you achieve the best results in your fitness journey!